soar-telescope/goodman_pipeline/README.rst

    $ cd
    $ pwd

-Whatever the output is there you should replace it for ``/home/user/``
+Replace ``/home/user/`` for whatever the output is in the last command

 4. Reload the environment variables.
 For this you can simply close and reopen the terminal or you can do: